-iii.
-Fugitive from justice in another country18
+C. (iii) Fugitive from justice in another country

-The exclusion from refugee status on the basis of being a fugitive from justice in another country may violate the principle of non-refoulment.
+- 2.32.
+The exclusion from refugee status on the basis of being a fugitive from justice in another country may violate the principle of non-refoulment. - 2.33.
 The individual's fugitive status may well be linked directly to the individual's refugee claim.
-A good example of this would be a homosexual man fleeing from Uganda where he is to be charged and convicted in terms of the Ugandan Anti-Homosexuality Act, 2014.19 The individual would technically be a fugitive from justice in Uganda.
-However, he would clearly be a refugee in that he fears persecution in the form of prosecution on the basis of his sexual orientation and he would have no option to turn to the state for protection.

-Another example is the case of military desertion and draft evasion.
+A good example of this would be a homosexual man fleeing from Uganda where he is to be charged and convicted in terms of the Ugandan Anti-Homosexuality Act, 2014.
+The individual would technically be a fugitive from justice in Uganda.
+However, he would clearly be a refugee in that he fears persecution in the form of prosecution on the basis of his sexual orientation and he would have no option to turn to the state for protection which in this example is the same persecutor. - 2.34.
+Another example is the case of military desertion or the evasion of forced conscription.
 In many countries military service is compulsory and consciences objectors are criminally prosecuted.
 In other places forced conscription occurs through the abduction of young men.
-Professor Goodwin-Gill, a prominent academic in the field of refugee law, argues that
+Professor Goodwin-Gill, a prominent academic in the field of refugee law, argues that:

 'Military service and objection thereto, seen from the point of view of the state, are issues which go to the heart of the body politic.
-Refusal to bear arms, however motivated, reflects an essentially political opinion regarding the permissible limits of state authority: it is a political act.'20
+Refusal to bear arms, however motivated, reflects an essentially political opinion regarding the permissible limits of state authority: it is a political act.'

+2.35.
 As a result such an individual may well be both a refugee and a fugitive from justice.
-His or her exclusion will therefore be a violation of the principle of non-refoulment.
+His or her exclusion will therefore be a violation of the principle of nonrefoulment.